pelias-deprecated/kubernetes/elasticsearch/README.md

   ssh_ip_range                      = "172.20.0.0/16" # adjust this if you'd like SSH access to be limited, or remove if you don't want that ami_env_tag_filter                = "prod" # this variable can be adjusted if you tag your AMIs differently, or removed to use the latest AMI subnet_name_filter                = "us-east-*" # if you only want to launch Elasticsearch instances in some subnets, provide a filter to find the subnets.
 Remove if all subnets are ok

+  # the following section is all optional, and if configured, will load an existing snapshot from S3 on startup
+  snapshot_s3_bucket                = "pelias-elasticsearch.nextzen.org"
+  snapshot_name                     = "name-of-your-snapshot"  # required to load snapshot
+  snapshot_base_path                = "path/to/your/snapshot"  # required to load snapshot
+  snapshot_alias_name               = "pelias"                 # if you'd like an alias created, use this variable snapshot_replica_count            = 1                        # 1 is the default, modify as desired
 }
 ```